7vanael/7vanael.github.io/_posts/2025-06-05-bubble-sort.md

 Time: 219.280792 milliseconds
 Final size: 10000
 ````
+That's a run time of +11 minutes on LinkedList!

+An early termination mechanism had no significant improvement in
+run time that I found, but may in some cases for particular data
+sets that are close to sorted, so I left it in.

 To get it to run in any reasonable amount of time, I had to add
 specialized functions to my datastructures.
 I started with methods